clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 Modify kernel configuration
 ===========================

-The kernel source has many different configuration options available to pick support different hardware and software features.
+The kernel source has many configuration options available to pick support for different hardware and software features.

 These configuration values must be provided in the :file:`.config` file at compile time.

+You will need to obtain a copy of the source code, make modifications to the :file:`.config` file, and include the :file:`.config` file in the kernel package.

 #.
 Make sure you have followed the steps to